Region: Kvemo Kartli

 1.85 million years old skeletons

 Dmanisi Museum-Reserve at the archaeological site of Dmanisi is seasonal.
 It is open for visits daily except Mondays and public holidays from late spring to early autumn.
-Opening hours 10:00 to 17:00 (16:30 - last entry).
-Prices: Adult - 3 GEL, Student - 1 GEL, Children under 6y - free , Adults over 65y - free.
-Groups up to 10 people - 25 GEL, Groups of school children - 10 GEL.
-Guided tours are available in Georgian, English, German and Russian languages.
+Opening hours 10:00 to 17:00 (16:30 last entry).

 Private tour to Marneuli

-Are you interested in a private tour to Marneuli or to any other place in Georgia and in the Caucasus?
-Tell us about your ideas and immediately get an offer without obligation from us.
+Are you interested in a tailor-made tour to Marneuli?
+Tell us about your ideas and get an individual, customized offer without obligation.

 How to get to Marneuli